 If you are staying in a different part of the city, take this chance to explore Roma on the Colonia Roma Food Tour.
 It is a beautiful neighbourhood, with tree-lined avenues, boutique shops and stuffed with trendy bars, restaurants and cafes.
 Hipsters will love it for its cool young feel, and other not so trendy folks will enjoy the leafy streets and easy-going vibe.

-Bear in mind though that this tour includes a Mezcal shot, a craft beer tasting and a coffee tasting, so isn’t as focussed on the food as the Historic Centre tour.
-This tour emphasizes the variety of food and drink available in Mexico City, and includes stops to sample food at a French bistro, a traditional Oaxacan-style kebab, tamales and (some amazing) fish tacos.
+Bear in mind though that this tour includes a Mezcal shot, a craft beer tasting and a coffee tasting, so isn’t as focused on the food as the Historic Centre tour.
+This tour emphasises the variety of food and drink available in Mexico City, and includes stops to sample food at a French bistro, a traditional Oaxacan-style kebab, tamales and (some amazing) fish tacos.

 Classic foodies will love the Historic Centre Food Tour.
 This was all about the food!
 My favourite stops included a Oaxacan restaurant for enchiladas in a rich, chocolatey mole sauce; a street food stand for incredible seafood toastadas, a tour of San Juan market and a traditional cantina.
 I loved the market stops; we tried different cheeses & cured meats, the brave ones among us sampled chapulines (grasshoppers) and other creepy crawlies, and we had the chance to chat with one of the stall owners as she showcased her fruit, vegetables and wonderful micro-greens and edible flowers!
 This was also the prettiest dish we ate; a quite wonderful dessert garnished with fresh flowers.